Department of External Affairs

 The Ministry of External Relations and Trade was set up in 1988.
 The trade policy functions and several staff of the disestablished Department of Trade and Industry were integrated into the mainstream of bilateral relations work.
 Collaboration with the newly established trade promotion agency, the Trade Development Board, was made a high ministry priority.
 In 1993 the department was renamed the Ministry of Foreign Affairs and Trade (MFAT).

-New Zealand’s first female diplomat was Jean McKenzie of Southland.
-She began her public-service career as a typist and rose steadily through the Imperial Affairs Section and later the New Zealand Overseas Service.
-McKenzie represented New Zealand at the UN General Assembly in 1946 and later became minister at the New Zealand Legation in Paris.
+New Zealand’s first female diplomat was Southlander Jean McKenzie.
+She began her public-service career during the First World War as a typist and rose steadily through the Imperial Affairs Section and later the New Zealand Overseas Service.
+McKenzie represented New Zealand at the UN General Assembly in 1946 and was minister at the New Zealand Legation in Paris from its creation in 1949 until her retirement in 1956.

 Political or diplomatic appointments

 Most early heads of mission came from political careers, since New Zealand had few overseas posts before the 1960s and there were seldom openings for trained diplomats.
 Later, diplomats were increasingly preferred in overseas posts.
-However, political appointments were still made in the 2000s, usually in large English-speaking posts such as Washington, Ottawa, London and New York.
+However, political appointments are still made, usually in large English-speaking posts such as Washington, Ottawa, London and New York.
 In recent years political appointments have also been made to Niue and the Cook Islands.
-Political appointments are made by the government of the time and override existing diplomatic postings.
+Political appointments are made by the government of the day and override existing diplomatic postings.

 Career diplomatic service

 Against politicians’ expectations, a career diplomatic service gradually evolved.
-Diplomatic trainees, mostly university graduates, were recruited systematically, although intakes fluctuated widely because of budgetary constraints or ideological antipathy.
-On-the-job training was normal; its quality varied according to placement.
+Diplomatic trainees, mostly university graduates, were recruited systematically, although the volume of intakes fluctuated widely because of budgetary constraints or ideological antipathies.
+On-the-job training was the norm; its quality varied according to placement.
 Systematic language training developed only slowly and focused on difficult languages, especially Japanese and Chinese, in which groups of specialists were trained.

 The Public Service (later State Services) Commission took a key role in recruitment, promotion and setting salaries, allowances and other terms and conditions such as accommodation and leave for diplomats.
 Since the State Sector Act 1988, MFAT has largely determined overseas terms and conditions.
 These have become more flexible to address challenges such as alternative overseas career opportunities, higher staff turnover, more female, Māori and ethnic-minority staff, and dual-career marriages.

-In 2011 New Zealand had diplomatic relations with around 150 countries.
-In some cases this was direct representation via an embassy, consulate or other diplomatic representative based in the foreign country.
+In 2020 New Zealand had diplomatic relations with around 150 countries.
+In some cases this was direct representation via an embassy, consulate or other diplomatic representative based in-country.
 In other cases representation was indirect, via an agreement with the foreign country known as cross-accreditation.